 This trail begins in the parking of the Vallter 2000 ski resort, and follows a circular tour following Torrent that gets down to Portell of Mentet.
 It is an easy and well signposted trail with incredible views through the Gra de Fajol Petit and the Gra de Fajol.
 The route ends at 2.900 meters on top of Bastiments, with a direct descend by the Coll de la Marrana to the beginning of the Ter River, at the point of origin.

 The details of the places where you can stay or get supplies along this trails can be found in the Walkaholic application.
-So take your backpack, fits your boots and take your smartphone to go together to walk the best Catalonian trails.
+So take your backpack, put on your boots and let’s go together to walk the best Catalonian trails.